vkbo/novelWriter/docs/source/project_references.rst

 Tags and References
 *******************

-In novelWriter there are no forms or tables to fill in to define the characters, locations and other elements of your story.
+In novelWriter there are no forms or tables to fill in to define characters, locations or other elements of your story.
 Instead, you create :term:`project notes` which you can mark as representing these story elements by creating a :term:`tag`.
 Whenever you want to link a piece of your story to a note defining a story element, like a character, you create a :term:`reference` back to that tag.
 You can also cross-link your project notes in the same way.